CSB5/hospital_microbiome_explorer/README.md

 ## Citation

-Chng et al (2019).
+Chng *et al*.
+(2020).
 Cartography of opportunistic pathogens and antibiotic resistance genes in a tertiary hospital environment.
+Nature Medicine.

 ## Contact